-- General Classification or types of A-Fib- (Think, when do you encounter AF?) - Any of the forms have remindent subclinical "meaning intervention asymptomatic days of onset (can recur). - Persistent AF: Fails to self-terminate within 7 days.
+- General Classification or types of A-Fib- (Think, when do you encounter AF?) - O Any of the forms below can be "subclinical," meaning asymptomatic - Paroxysmal AF: Terminates spontaneously or with intervention within 7 days of onset (can recur). - Persistent AF: Fails to self-terminate within 7 days.
 Often requires pharmacologic or electrical cardioversion to restore NSR. - Long-Standing Persistent AF: Has lasted for more than 12 months. - Successful AF ablation: Successful termination of AF by catheter or surgical means - Permanent AF: Those individuals with persistent AF who, in a joint decision between provider and patient, are no longer pursuing a rhythm control strategy.